tdbweerasinghe/ModifiedRC4Algorithm/README.md

 # ModifiedRC4Algorithm
-Eclipse IDE based implementation of a modified RC4 algorithm
+NetBeans IDE based implementation of a modified RC4 algorithm

 The code base for the following research papers: